Themes are the fundamental and often universal ideas explored in a literary work.

 One of the main differences between life on the reservation and life in Reardan is that most of the families on the reservation, including Junior’s, are poor.
 This means that Junior often misses meals and school because his parents have no money for food or gas.
 Embarrassed by his poverty, Junior does everything he can to keep his Reardan classmates from understanding the true state of affairs.
 He often invents excuses or lies to his friends by saying he accidentally left his wallet at home.
 The white students at Reardan are financially better off, but Junior is surprised to learn that the privilege that accompanies wealth and white skin doesn’t insulate his friends from pain and problems.
 Penelope, despite her popularity and beauty, is bulimic, and Gordy, despite his shining intellect, is emotionally isolated and has difficulty relating to others.
 These problems of privilege are no less real than the problems of poverty, but the main difference—the thing that makes poverty so challenging—is that poverty prohibits people from pursuing hope and opportunity.
 And, what’s more, poor people often find themselves without the privilege to sort through or find help for their own equally real emotional struggles.

 Junior always uses the term “Indian” to describe himself and the others on the Spokane Reservation.
 He never explains why he favors this term over the arguably more politically correct “Native American.”
-One can argue that “Indian” is more direct, less sugarcoated.
-Reardan’s white football star, Roger, certainly does not celebrate Junior’s heritage when he tells Junior that, “Indians are living proof that niggers fuck buffalo.”
-Using the term Indian, then, is also a concession to the racism in Junior’s social environment.
+One can argue that “Indian” is more direct and less sugarcoated.
+Reardan’s white football star, Roger, certainly does not celebrate Junior’s heritage when he uses the term “Indian” in a crude racial slur.
 The net effect of the racism and bigotry levied against Junior and his tribe on personal, institutional, and national levels is a collective disempowerment that stands in stark contrast to the unconscious privilege and opportunity in the neighboring white communities.
 But, Junior comes to realize, he participates in these same structures of prejudice.
 Junior sometimes uses homophobic language, for example, as a way to relate to and communicate with people like Rowdy for whom such language is the norm.
 Junior’s friends, likewise, show him that he pays so much attention to Penelope in part because she is white.
 Junior’s realization that he, too, has some racial biases is a key part of his moral education.